 World's Tallest Grandfather Clock

 Built as a 1976 Bicentennial project by Svoboda Industries, a local manufacturer of custom wood products.
-The Colonial-style redwood grandfather clock stands nearly 36 feet tall, has three faces -- morning, noon and night -- real clockwork, motor, mechanisms, and chimes.
+The Colonial-style redwood grandfather clock stands nearly 36 feet tall, has three faces -- morning, noon, and night -- and has real clockwork, motor, mechanisms, and chimes.

-The clock was eventually moved to the Top of the Hill Shop, just north of town on a rise above Lake Michigan.
+In November 1984 the clock was moved to the Top of the Hill Shop, just north of town on a rise above Lake Michigan.
 But the shop went out of business, the building was sold to the police as an evidence storage facility, and the clock's power was turned off.
-As of 2013 the police want the clock moved -- somewhere, anywhere -- because they really don't want people coming around to their high-security facility and snapping photos.
+The police wanted the clock moved -- somewhere, anywhere -- because they really didn't want people coming around to their high-security facility and snapping photos.